AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 _FinalDraft.md

 The UASB-R was started experimenting with old sludge.
 Note: While sludge can stay alive in a suspended state in a fridge for up to one year, with only a small amount of sludge left, the team planned to get more sludge in early March.
 Unfortunately, due to AguaClara's contact for sludge granules at the Aanheuser-Busch Plant in Syracuse, NY retiring, both Prof. Ruth Richardson of the CEE department and UASB-R did not have a contact **[did not have a Addressed JA]** so plans to get more sludge granules were stalled.
 Thankfully, the small amount was enough to finish this semester's testing.

-UASB_R started pumping water through the UASB inlet at different flow rates and calculating the exit velocity.
+UASB-R started pumping water through the UASB inlet at different flow rates and calculating the exit velocity.
 However, after consulting with a research advisor, it became **[became Addressed CJMS]** apparent that an inlet tube at a lower height would not be beneficial as the different heights would not make a significant difference to the efficiency of the reactor.
 Also, the lower inlet would make the system harder to clean and fix if anything were to break **[were to break Addressed CJMS]** .
 Thus, the remainder of the testing and some data initially collected on the exit flow velocity was scrapped, but this initial testing helped the team learn more about ProCoDa - the software used to run the pump - and the design in Fig. 6 was able to be reused in the next task of the semester. **[This last part of sentence is a bit odd.
 Don't know what you mean by the "design fabricated"..
 Did you mean the reactor shown in Fig 6?
 Addressed CJMS]**

 **[I would recommend placing some of the math that you had done to determine that the lower height would not be beneficial in this section.
 It is also unclear why you haven't included any of the data that you had collected.
 Addressed JA (since after talking to Monroe  we learned this testing was pointless we scrapped all the data as)]**